-As experienced Magento developers, we are very familiar with site prep for the holidays.
-We’ve had merchants come to us with sites that crashed under the traffic a holiday promotion generated.
+Summer is flying by and it’s time to plan for the holiday shopping rush.
+As experienced Magento developers, we are very familiar with merchants turning to us for direction and help with how to get their sites ready for the holiday season.
 We’ve seen merchants experience 2/3 more traffic or process double (or triple) the number of transactions during November and December compared to the rest of the year.

-Not only is site traffic at it’s peak during the holiday season, but customers’ tolerance and attention levels are low.
+Not only is site traffic at its peak during the holiday season, but customers’ tolerance and attention levels are low, as they tend to be in a hurry to complete their holiday shopping activities.
 Make your site easy to navigate and streamline the browsing experience for customers by removing conversion blockers.
 Bounce rates are naturally higher during the holidays as people quickly window shop and bargain hunt.
-Optimize poor performing pages, ensure page load times are at their best, and keep you product offering up to date to avoid high bounce rates.
+Optimize poorly performing pages, ensure page load times are at their best, and keep your product offering up to date to avoid high bounce rates.

 A quick way to optimize under-performing landing pages is to identify your lowest bounce rate landing page(s) in Google Analytics.
 Analyze those lowest bounce rate pages and try to find ways to improve engagement across your site.
 Of course a more thorough review of your shopping experience (complete with A/B tests) would be the most beneficial for optimization.
 However, there are valuable opportunities available for improvement that can be discovered through a Google analytics review.